wldh-ug/CSED332_Bank/README.md

     - **Block Comment (/\*\*/):** <kbd>&#8984;(Ctrl)</kbd> + <kbd>&#8679;(Shift)</kbd> + <kbd>/</kbd>

 3. <kbd>&#8984;(Ctrl)</kbd> + <kbd>&#8679;(Shift)</kbd> + <kbd>T</kbd> shortcut is *Open Type* command.
 This opens reference codes about specified types.

+## Specificites

+#### Strange Limitation: "The balance of HighInterest account should always bigger or equal to 1000."

+The comment introduction says "The balance of HighInterest account should always bigger or equal to 1000."
+So how about when create high interest account with initial balance lower than 1000?
+Unfortunately, in test main code, there was no any exception handler on *createAccount* function. **So, in my code, when if the initial value is lower than 1000 in creating high interest account, it will modified to 1000 to meet the limitation.**

+#### Floating Point Problem

+The test code from skeleton code says that the result of `100000. * Math.pow(1.01, 20)` is **122019.0039947967<u>2</u>**.
+But in my execution, the result was **122019.0039947967**.
+I still does not know how that **<u>2</u>** comes.